hung-phan/learn-nginx/README.md

 This will forward the request to php server and serve the response back.

 ## nginx workers and connections
 By default nginx only spawns 1 instance of nginx worker.
-To config it to spawn more workers, use `worker_process` on the root context.
+To config it to spawn more workers, use `worker_process` on the main context.

 ```nginx
 worker_processes 2;